gknoop/gknoop-dev-environment/README.md

-# my-ubuntu-config
+# my-kbuntu-config
-scripts and files to automate setting up Ubuntu 18.
+scripts and files to automate setting up Kubuntu 18.